ivan-gushchin-mipt/PCAlipids/limos/README.md

     $ python3 script.py

-**NOTE**: How to install third-party python modules and module packages?
+**NOTE**: Third-party python modules and module packages can be downloaded and installed using *pip*.
-The most crucial third-party Python package is pip.
-Once installed, you can download and install any modules for Python.
 Python 3.4 and later versions include pip by default, so to check if pip installed, open command prompt and run:
     $ command -v pip

-It is important to note that pip package belongs to Python interpreter version 2.x and pip3 package belongs to Python 3.x.
+It is important to note that *pip* package belongs to Python interpreter version 2.x and *pip3* package belongs to Python 3.x.

 ### Some PCAlipids basics: